annotell/public-docs/docs-src/docs/kognic-io/overview.md

 )
 ```

-Similarly, if we also had an associated lidar pointcloud from the sensor `VDL-64` and a corresponding binary file `scan_vdl_64.las` we would instead express this as a `LidarsAndCameras` input instead.
+Similarly, if we also had an associated lidar pointcloud from the sensor `VDL-64` and a corresponding binary file `scan_vdl_64.las` we would instead express this as a `LidarsAndCameras` scene instead.

 ```python
 lidars_and_cameras = LidarsAndCameras(